f3d-app/f3d/doc/user/07-COMMANDS.md

 `print_coloring_info`: A specific command to print information about coloring settings.
 No argument.

-`print_mesh_info`: A specific command to print information from the mesh importer.
+`print_mesh_info`: A specific command to print information from the mesh reader.
 No argument.

 `print_options_info`: A specific command to print libf3d options that have a value.
 No argument.